Seneca-BSA/bsa/docs/ses250/lab7.md

     **NOTE: In the next step, the output of the power supply will drop to zero because we are effectively shorting the power supply with the magnetic wire.**

+    **NOTE: If there is doubt that the magnetic wire might be broken, the continuity of the apparatus can be verified by measuring the resistance between the two leads.
+If there is resistance, the wire is still connecting the two resistors.**

 1. Quickly touch then remove the second alligator that you are holding to the second alligator clip.
 Observe the thin wire closely, it should move slightly from its normal position.
 If a movement cannot be observed, observe more closely as the movement is very small.
 If movement still cannot be observed, carefully hold the board firmly against the workbench to reduce vibration, increment the current limit by 25mA then try again.
 Do not exceed 300mA.

     > **Lab Question 1:** Draw a diagram of the apparatus set up (wire and magnet) in your notebook with the current flow direction and the thin wire movement direction.